 The resurrected ‘Listen Again’ series takes a second look at previously released platters.

-“Listen Again” is a review series in which we revisit releases that, for whatever reason, never received the attention or acclaim they might have deserved when they first hit the record bins.
+For those music lovers who missed the first (or even second or third incarnation) of “Listen Again,” “Listen Again” is a review series in which we revisit releases that, for whatever reason, never received the attention or acclaim they might have deserved when they first hit the record bins.
 Whether it was because the album was ahead of its time, strayed from the artist’s expected style, was misunderstood, or just not properly promoted, the “Listen Again” series urges music fans to “listen again.”
-This time we revisit LiLi Roquelin’s 2018 release Be Inspired.
+This time we revisit I’m All Burn by Cathy Grier + The Troublemakers.

 Track by Track

 The first track is the titular “I’m All Burn.”
 This feministic audio offering on gender equality, imagery, and pay tied with Wee Willie Walker’s “Real Good Lie” for the 2021 Coolest Blues Song from Big City Blues Magazine.
 Musically, it has a funky, soulful feel to it.
 She discussed the song’s origins online:

 “I wrote the title track to my album I’m All Burn, inspired by a piece of artwork by artist b.
 Basch called “I’m All Burn.”
 In the piece, actual sections of 1940’s newspaper comic strips were set in a montage, while acrylic white and black circles were painted in lines throughout.
 In [one] frame that gave the title of the piece, a woman is sitting on a beach blanket with a sexy bikini pulling down her strap, and the caption reads: ‘I’m all burnt’ – but artist b.basch cut off the [letter] ‘t’.”